-The Research Section of the Administration Division creates the survey instrument and typically uses the same questionnaire on a biannual basis.
+The Research Section of the Administration Division creates the survey instrument and incorporates revisions annually based on recommendations from the Lottery Operations Division.
 This instrument is forwarded to the 16 claim centers for their staff to conduct the survey on a monthly basis.
 Retailers are divided according to claim center and lottery operator district areas.
 Each claim center has annual goals, and numbers vary depending on the geographic region.
-These surveys are completed either in person at the retail location or via telephone contact.
+The survey includes both a telephone questionnaire and an observational component.
+Therefore every retailer surveyed is contacted by telephone and visited in-person.

 The survey gathering process occurs during the first three weeks of the month.
 Claim center staff forward completed surveys to the Research Section.
-From there they are forwarded to an independent research contractor who tabulates the results and returns the surveys within 10 working days.
-The Research Section then reviews the survey results and, periodically, produces a report which is disseminated to Lottery staff.
+From there they are forwarded to an independent research contractor who tabulates the results and provides the Lottery with monthly reports and data sets.
+The Research Section then reviews the survey results and produces a semi-annual report which is disseminated to Lottery staff.
+Results from specific questions are forwarded to the Retailer Services Section on a monthly basis for follow-up at the retailer level.

 Data Collection Time Frame/Cycle: Data collection is monthly.
-Prior to 2005, reports were produced monthly.
-For the fiscal year 2006 and on, reports will be submitted on a semi-annual basis.
+Reports are produced on a semi-annual basis.